Hayley96/CsvParserConsole/README.md

 ### Running the Unit Tests <a name="runningtests"></a>

-- You can run the unit tests in Visual Studio, or you can go to your terminal and inside the root of this directory, run:
+- You can run the unit tests in Visual Studio, or you can go to your terminal and inside the root of this directory [CsvParserConsole](./CsvParserConsole):
-  - `dotnet test`
+ - run: `dotnet test`

 ### Main Entry Point <a name="mainentrypoint"></a>
 - The Main Entry Point for the application is: [Program.cs](https://github.com/Hayley96/CsvParserConsole/blob/main/CsvParserConsoleApp/Program.cs)